tedpedersen/group-project-uc-berkeley/README.md

 ## Features
 - A database of COVID statistics organized by country.
 For each location, the data includes total confirmed cases, total active cases, total deaths, and total recoveries.
 The data is searchable by country.
 - A map that shows locations of COVID testing centers accross the United States.
 The map is searchable, and for each location, provides information including the name, a description, their address, and their phone number.
-- LocalStorage is used to store users searches to reduce redundancy when using the application.
+- LocalStorage is used to store users Staistic searches to reduce redundancy when using the application.

 ## Screen Shots:
 Home: